Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

 ii), Local almost Strichartz estimates for $\Omega$

 \end{defn}

-Notice that here we assume a weaker local Strichartz estimates by losing some derivatives in the regularity of initial data, which probably will happen when there are broken rays in the manifold.
-We also assume $\eta\geq0$ is an arbitrarily small number in our theorems, and actually in our application we only need the case when $\eta=0$.
+Notice that the factor $A(S)$ only depends on the time $S$, and we only consider when the time $S$ is large and $A(S)\gtrsim 1$.
+Also notice that here we assume a weaker local Strichartz estimates by losing some derivatives in the regularity of initial data, which probably will happen when there are broken rays in the manifold.
+We also assume $\eta\geq0$ is an arbitrarily small number in our theorems, and actually in our applications we only need the case where $\eta=0$.

-We will assume $1-\frac{n}2<\gamma<\frac{n}2$ throughout, so that $(H_\gamma,\dot{H}_\gamma)$ and $(H_{1-\gamma},\dot{H}_{1-\gamma})$ are comparable pairs for functions supported in a ball.
-Besides, for $\beta\in C_0^\infty(\Rn)$, with $\beta=1$ on a neighborhood of $\Rn\backslash\Omega$, we assume that .
+We will assume $1-({n}/2)<\gamma<{n}/2$ throughout, so that $(H_\gamma,\dot{H}_\gamma)$ and $(H_{1-\gamma},\dot{H}_{1-\gamma})$ are comparable pairs for functions supported in a ball.
+Besides, for $\beta\in C_0^\infty(\Rn)$, with $\beta=1$ on a neighborhood of $\Rn\backslash\Omega$, we assume that

-Now we will state our main Strichartz estimates : \begin{thm} Let $n>2$ and assume that $(X,\gamma, \eta,p)$ is almost admissible with
+Now we will state our main Strichartz estimates: \begin{thm} Let $n>2$ and assume that $(X,\gamma, \eta,p)$ is almost admissible with

-Then if Hypothesis B' is valid and if $u$ solves (~\ref{obwaveequation}) with forcing term $F=0$, we have the abstract Strichartz estimates
+Then if Hypothesis B is valid and if $u$ solves \eqref{obwaveequation} with forcing term $F=0$, we have the abstract Strichartz estimates

 \end{thm}